 These precautions are in addition to continuing social distancing as well as sanitation and cleaning protocols in our facilities, and the use of personal protective equipment by LifeStream staff.

 Notice to Donors – Do NOT Give Blood IF:

-- You live with or have been in close contact with someone diagnosed with or suspected of having COVID-19 in the past 10 days unless you are fully vaccinated or recovered from COVID-19 in the last 3 months.
+- You have been in close contact with someone diagnosed with COVID-19 in the past 10 days unless you are fully vaccinated or recovered from COVID-19 in the last 3 months.